 He despised her caution and kept his ambition to become the wealthiest man alive.
 When he was finally forty of age and still not close to being the richest man in his country, he went into depression and despair of not being able to be that successful.
 His health declined out of more restless nights, endless work, starved nights of rest he imposed on himself.
 He finally died at the age of forty two and still wasn’t the worlds richest person.
 His wife knowing who he was decided to give him a grand burial and had his casket built in the form of a closet.

 Inside the closet framed casket was a mahogany table and chair with a golden telephone set on the table.
 To cut the allegory short he was buried in his business suit_ seated holding a golden telephone.
 It was a dramatic way to be buried but his wife wanted to give a deep impression of him looking like very successful dead man.
 When we become obsessed with success we look like the person mentioned in the allegory, nothing is enough and we never feel satisfied with what we have achieved.

 Sell ten million records and the next chase is fifteen million records.
 When fifteen million sales is reached the next high is twenty million records; there is never a moment of genuine satisfaction because success is the highest value in such life.
 Success is a trap just like failure because those two opposites are really one and the same thing.
 In failure you can despair and in success you can also despair.
-When we don’t understand what life is truly about we engross ourselves with pairs of opposites that ever swing back and forth like a pendulum to create our dual and multifaceted realities.
+When we don’t understand what life is truly about we engross ourselves with pairs of opposites that ever swing back and forth like a pendulum.

 In the end the best protection against becoming a success junky is to desire to act without any attachment to the result of such actions.
 Such practice will build an inner space that finds equanimity under the strong pull of success identifications which are very attractive, additive and mind consuming.